 Munchausen's syndrome is a psychological and behavioural condition where someone pretends to be ill or induces symptoms of illness in themselves.

-- they intentionally produce or pretend to have physical or psychological symptoms of illness
+People with the condition intentionally produce or pretend to have physical or psychological symptoms of illness.

-- their main intention is to assume the ‘sick role’; have people care for them and be the centre of attention
+Their main intention is to assume the "sick role" to have people care for them and be the centre of attention.

-- there is no practical benefit for them in pretending to be sick – for example, claiming incapacity benefit – is not the reason for their behaviour.
+Any practical benefit for them in pretending to be sick – for example, claiming incapacity benefit – is not the reason for their behaviour.

-Munchausen's syndrome is named after a German aristocrat, Baron Munchausen, who became famous for telling wild, unbelievable tales about his exploits and past.
+Munchausen's syndrome is named after a German aristocrat, Baron Munchausen, who became famous for telling wild, unbelievable tales about his exploits.

 Types of behaviour